 Scholarly Commons Citation

 Dittrich, Rebecca; Cubillos, Leonardo; Gostin, Lawrence O.; Li, Ryan; and Chalkidou, Kalipso, "The International Right to Health: What Does It Mean in Legal Practice and How Can It Affect Priority Setting for Universal Health Coverage?"
 (2016).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1617.
+1617.